Morest1124/Morest1124/README.md

 ### 🌍 About Me

-💡 I'm Morest Burawa, a passionate ALX software engineering student focused on using **data to empower business decisions** that drive growth, efficiency, and customer satisfaction.
+💡 I'm Morest Burawa, a passionate ALX software engineering and Data Sciences student focused on using **data to empower business decisions** that drive growth, efficiency, and customer satisfaction.

 🚀 My journey in technology began with curiosity, but quickly evolved into a mission:
 **"Beyond Data Lies Sight to Spark Decisions, Igniting Growth."**